 UPDATE 1/4/21 Elizabeth Perry, the Operose Health Chief People Officer, has replaced Samantha Jones as Director of 16 Centene Corporation UK subsidiaries.
 Elizabeth Perry has no NHS experience.
 She previously worked at IBM, Arthur Andersen Business Consulting and RSM and her industry background includes technology, retail and pharma.
 On 30th March 2021 Ms Jones, who has been appointed to a civil service post as Boris Johnson’s health adviser on NHS Transformation and social care, resigned from all her directorships of Centene Corporation’s UK subsidiaries except Operose Health Corporate Management Ltd. Shortly after, she also resigned that directorship

-The London takeover makes Operose Health Ltd one of the biggest companies providing NHS GP services in England, more than tripling its size to 69 GP Practices.
-Its patient list now approaches the size of that of the super partnership Modality – which was set up in 2009 by Nicholas Harding, now Operose Health Ltd’s Chief Medical Officer.
+The London takeover makes Operose Health Ltd one of the biggest companies providing NHS GP services in England, more than tripling its size to 67 GP Practices.
+Indeed Operose Health claims, “We are the largest provider of NHS primary care, serving 570,000 patients across 67 practices.”
+It now outstrips the 450K patient list of the super GP partnership Modality – which was set up in 2009 by Nicholas Harding, now Operose Health Ltd’s Chief Medical Officer.
 Modality was one of the Vanguard schemes overseen by the Operose Health CEO, Samantha Jones, when she was NHS England’s Director of New Care Models.

 AT Medics has GP surgeries, including Extended Access and GP Hubs in 48 locations in 19 London Boroughs with 375,000 patients on its lists.
 (There is also one in Farnborough, outside London).

 34 AT Medics Ltd London practices are commissioned with Alternative Provider of Medical Services contracts.
-This type of contract, introduced in 2006, has opened up GP practices to commercial companies.
+This type of contract, introduced by the New Labour government in 2004, has opened up GP practices to commercial companies.

 Unlike regular GP contracts which don’t allow sale of the ‘goodwill’ of the Practice if its partners retire or decide to wind it up, an Alternative Provider of Medical Services contract holder can ‘dispose of its rights and duties under the contract…’ – but first they have to get the Commissioners’ written authorisation.
 (54.1, APMS Contract)